Installing with Conda#

 • macOS (64-bit Intel and 64-bit ARM (Apple Silicon))

-The following instructions will create a conda environment where you can use Cantera from Python.
+The following instructions will create a Conda environment where you can use Cantera from Python.
 For this example, the environment is named ct-env.
-From the command line (or the Anaconda Prompt on Windows), run:
+From the command line (or the Conda Prompt on Windows), run:

-conda create --name ct-env --channel cantera cantera ipython matplotlib jupyter
+conda create --name ct-env --channel conda-forge cantera ipython matplotlib jupyter

 To use the scripts and modules installed in the ct-env environment, including Jupyter, you must activate it it by running: